RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Introduction

-\textbf{Second-Order Hessian based Methods:} One of the appealing features of Newton's method is its linear-quadratic convergence rate.
+\textbf{-- Second-Order Hessian based Methods:} The appealing feature of Newton method is its fast local convergence rate.
 However, there are two main issues for the implementation of the classical Newton method: the cost of Hessian construction, and the cost of Hessian inversion.
-For instance, in application to the family of generalized linear models (GLMs) involving an $n\times d$ data matrix, the computation of the full Hessian costs $O(nd^2)$ and the matrix inversion takes $O(d^3)$ time.
-This high cost for modern machine learning applications motivates researchers to apply randomization techniques, and thus sub-sampled Newton methods have gained a lot of attention recently.
+For example, in application to the family of generalized linear models (GLMs) involving an $n\times d$ data matrix, the computation of the full Hessian costs $O(nd^2)$ and the matrix inversion takes $O(d^3)$ time.
+This high cost, especially for large-scale applications, has motivated researchers to apply randomization techniques, and thus sub-sampled Newton methods have gained a good deal of attention recently.

-The pioneering work in \cite{byrd2011use, byrd2012sample} establishes the convergence of the modified Newton's method with sub-sampled Hessian.
-Under a similar setting to \cite{byrd2011use, byrd2012sample}, the work of \cite{wang2015subsampled} provides modifications in order to get better estimated Hessian and time cost performance.
-Within the context of deep neural networks, \cite{martens2010deep} proposes a sub-sampled Gauss-Newton method for the training and studies the choice of the regularization parameter.
+In \cite{byrd2011use, byrd2012sample}, the authors establish the convergence of the modified Newton method with sub-sampled Hessian.
+Under a similar setting to \cite{byrd2011use, byrd2012sample}, \citet{wang2015subsampled} provide modifications in order to get better estimated Hessian and time cost performance.
+Within the context of deep neural networks, \citet{martens2010deep} proposes a sub-sampled Gauss-Newton method for the training and studies the choice of the regularization parameter.

-\cite{Erdogdu2015ConvergenceRO} proposes a Newton-like method, where the Hessian is approximated first by sub-sampling the true Hessian and then computing its truncated eigenvalue decomposition.
-Their work establishes non-asymptotic local convergence rates for the uniform sub-sampling of the Hessian. \cite{pilanci2017newton} proposes another Hessian approximation method, called Newton sketching, which approximates the true Hessian through random projection matrices.
-This method is applicable for the case where the square root of the full Hessian is available and the best complexity results are achieved when the randomized Hadamard transform is used.
+\citet{Erdogdu2015ConvergenceRO} propose a Newton-like method, where the Hessian is approximated by sub-sampling the true Hessian and computing its truncated eigenvalue decomposition.
+Their work establishes non-asymptotic local convergence rates for the uniform sub-sampling of the Hessian. \citet{pilanci2017newton} propose another Hessian approximation method, called Newton sketching, which approximates the true Hessian through random projection matrices.
+This method is applicable for the case where the square root of the full Hessian is available, and the best complexity results are achieved when the randomized Hadamard transform is used.